slucasmyer/rl-trading/README.md

 # main.py

 The main script of the artifical intellegence.
-A CSV that contains raw data from the Alpha Vantage API is loaded into data_preperation.py so that the data gets converted into inputs that can be used by trading_environment.py and other modules.
+A Pandas Dataframe that contains raw data from the yahoo_fin API is loaded into data_preperation.py so that the data gets converted into inputs that can be used by trading_environment.py and other modules.

 The PolicyNetwork object then gets instantiated.
 There are checks in place to see if the machine this script is running on contains CUDA-compatible GPUs.
 If not, then the CPU is used.
 Other objects are instantiated as well including TradingEnvironment and TradingProblem.
 Thread pools are created as well as the runner, which is used for ElementWiseProblem parallelization used by the TradingProblem object.
 The algorithm object is then intialized, which utlizes the NSGA-2 algorithm used by the minimized optimization object.